Malek-Ben-Anes/societe-generale-robot/README.md

 # Socièté générale - Lawn Mower Program

 The Lawn Mower Program is a Java application designed to automate the movement of lawn mowers on a rectangular lawn.
-It reads input instructions from a file or predefined data, simulating the movement of multiple lawn mowers across the lawn surface.
+It reads input instructions from a file or predefined inputData, simulating the movement of multiple lawn mowers across the lawn surface.

 ## Table of Contents